Jennie-Techie/Jennie-Techie/README.md

 -->

 ### :woman: About Me
-   * I am a data analyst, passionate and committed to helping businesses turn their data into insights.
+   * I am a Data Analytics and Governance Consultant, passionate and committed to helping businesses turn their data into insights.
    * I help business teams turn their business objectives into metrics and KPIs.
    * Some of my favorite tools are 'SQL, Microsoft Power BI, Tableau, Microsoft Excel, Python and R'
    * I am also a Microsoft Certified Trainer: I teach Microsoft Power BI